avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 1. Hold relevant information about the current Subnet validator set
 2. Send validator set updates to the P-Chain by generating `AdressedCall`s defined in ACP-77
 3. Correctly update the validator set by interpreting notification messages received from the P-Chain
-4. Be easily integrated into applications implementing various security models (e.g. Proof-of-Stake).
+4. Be easily integrated into validator manager implementations that utilize various security models (e.g. Proof-of-Stake).

 Having an audited and open-source reference implementation freely available will contribute to lowering the cost of launching L1s on Avalanche.